Does Stress Cause Stomach Ulcers?

 Set healthy boundaries

-Sometimes, ending up in situations that aren’t comfortable for you can cause stress.
-That’s why learning to set and enforce healthy boundaries can be helpful.
-For example, if you’re overextended already and someone invites you to an event or asks for a favor that you simply don’t have the bandwidth for, turning them down can assist you in avoiding a spike in stress levels.
-Or, if a friend or partner wants to vent to you about something that’s bothering them, kindly but firmly telling them when you’re not emotionally up for listening can contribute to safeguarding your calm, too.
+Ending up in situations that aren’t comfortable for you may cause stress.
+Therefore, learning to set and enforce healthy boundaries can be helpful.
+For example, if you’re overextended and someone invites you to an event or asks for a favor that you don’t have the bandwidth for, turning them down can assist you in avoiding a spike in stress levels.
+Additionally, if a friend or partner wants to vent to you about a topic that’s bothering them, kindly but firmly telling them when you’re not emotionally up for listening can contribute to safeguarding your calm, too.

 Speak with a therapist

-Whether you’re worried about it exacerbating an ulcer or contributing to other health issues, learning to manage stress can be an important part of improving your overall well-being.
+Whether you’re worried about exacerbating an ulcer or contributing to other health issues, managing stress can help you improve your overall well-being.
 If you’re having trouble managing stress levels in your life, you may find it helpful to speak with a therapist.
-They can provide you a safe, nonjudgmental space where you can express and process your emotions, and they can offer you coping techniques you can use to better manage stress levels in your life.
-If a mental health condition like an anxiety disorder is causing additional challenges in this area, they can help you address those symptoms as well.
+They can provide you with a safe, non-judgmental space where you can express and process your emotions and offer you coping techniques to better manage stress levels in your life.
+If a mental health condition like an anxiety disorder is causing additional challenges in this area, they can help you address those symptoms.

-Many people who experience high-stress levels have busy schedules and may find it difficult to attend regular, in-person sessions with a therapist.
-In cases like these, online therapy may represent a more convenient, available option.
-With a virtual therapy platform like BetterHelp, you can get matched with a licensed therapist who you can meet with via phone, video call, and/or online chat to address the challenges you may be facing.
-Research suggests that there’s “no difference in effectiveness” between in-person and online therapy, so you can generally feel confident in choosing whichever option works for you.
+Some people who experience high stress levels have busy schedules and may find it difficult to attend regular, in-person sessions with a therapist.
+Online therapy may represent a more convenient, available option in cases like these.
+With a virtual therapy platform like BetterHelp, you can get matched with a licensed therapist who you can meet with via phone, video call, or online chat to address the challenges you may be facing.
+In addition, you can choose a session time that fits your schedule.
+Research suggests that there’s no difference in effectiveness between in-person and online therapy, so you can be confident in choosing whichever option works for you.

 Takeaway

-While researchers have found that stress doesn’t seem to cause stomach ulcers, it can exacerbate existing ones and may also contribute to other gut-related issues.
-Meditating, exercising, and meeting with a therapist are all strategies you can try to manage stress in your life better.
+While researchers have found that stress doesn’t seem to cause stomach ulcers, this symptom can exacerbate existing ones and may also contribute to other gut-related issues.
+Meditating, exercising, and meeting with a therapist are all strategies you can try to manage stress.

 Ease stress and mental exhaustion